 We managed a few strolls around the back streets of the neighbourhood, ambled down to happy hour on the beach to watch the sun go down, found some dinner and that was our day.

 Surfing conditions near Tamarindo, Costa Rica

 Surfing is ultimately dependent on conditions and these varied considerably.
-Overall they were far from ideal, from small and scrappy, to unfriendly straight handers and fast-moving barrels.
+Overall they were weren’t ideal during our week-long stay, from small and scrappy, to unfriendly straight handers and fast-moving barrels.
 We’d apparently just missed a really big swell and to be honest, after our tough bike ride, we were grateful for the mostly tame conditions.

 You can obviously set your own pace, catch as many or as few waves as you like.
 I wore my Garmin activity tracker in the surf and could see afterwards just how many waves I’d caught.
 It added up to a lot of paddling.

 The surf school has plenty of different boards you can try.
 I surfed a 5’10”, the shortest board I’ve ever ridden for a bit of fun.
-Generally, the smaller waves were more suited to a mid-length board and I surfed a 7′ board.
+Generally, the smaller waves were more suited to a mid-length board and I surfed a 7 footer.